Seasnakez/Classification-Neural-Network-With-Python/README.md

 * Matplotlib 3.6.2

 ## Setup
-To run this project, first install the dependencies from requirements.txt by running the following command in the terminal
+To run this project, clone the repository and install the dependencies from requirements.txt by running the following command in the terminal

 ![image](https://user-images.githubusercontent.com/99198862/205624199-58676487-2940-4169-a944-1afe3f0c2a04.png)